wirazeta/capstone-bangkit/README.md

 3. Install package using command "npm install" to install all package from the project.
 4. For local, change database configuration in src/Database/db.js and change the host to "localhost", user to your database user, and change the database name to your database name.
-5. You can import database from the file with extension .db in project.
+5. You can import database from the file with extension .sql in project.
 6. To run API, you can use command "npm start" and the API will start in port 3000.
 7. Now, you can use the API and you can test it use Postman.